-- David D. Boone, MD – Foot & Ankle Specialist
+- David D. Boone, MD – Foot and Ankle Specialist

-- Kevin J. Logel, MD – Foot & Ankle Specialist
+- Kevin J. Logel, MD – Foot and Ankle Specialist

 The material contained on this site is for informational purposes only and DOES NOT CONSTITUTE THE PROVIDING OF MEDICAL ADVICE, and is not intended to be a substitute for independent professional medical judgment, advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified healthcare providers with any questions or concerns you may have regarding your health.